 The next day we woke up to an internet kerfuffle about how the venue was awful, and it ripped off JK’s band.
 The venue thought we were responsible for the bad press and called us directly.
 It turned out that it was JK and Jay Lane that were complaining and getting their fans to complain.
-It makes sense because the bar is notorious for under paying artists and had seriously underpaid them.
-I counted 70 people in the venue, so if even 50 bought 17$ tickets, they should have made 700-800$ minimum and they were paid 300$.
-We never play this venue, because of this, with exceptions for when someone we like is playing and we have a chance to open.
+I understand why the band felt upset, and empathize with their position, as it seemed there were 70ish people in attendance at $17/ticket and it seems the pay should have been more.

 Then inexplicably JK’s post turned to how bad our band is.
 It went so far as to say we shouldn’t be allowed near a PA and that we were hired to scare away “his” fans.
 He attacked us personally under the guise of constructive criticism, but what’s constructive about “you suck and should practice more”.
 I practice almost every minute I can, but I still have to work, and spend time with my girlfriend and my son.
 Then there were 100’s of people commenting on us from both directions, having never seen us or heard us except maybe for a 2 year old video from our second show.
 Some folks loved us as the underdogs, some hated us because JK had, some agreed we are terrible and it was righteous move to tell us so, but most just told JK that he’s being unnecessarily unkind.
 Our fans, who did attend the show (15-20 folks) were shocked and angry, they had just paid 17$ so they could have JK tell them our band is awful.
 Our friends who own other venues and hire us regularly, called us and talked about booking us again soon, and probably never hiring JK if the opportunity arose.